literalice/grails-xwiki-rendering/README.md

 * Clone the plugin project.

+Clone the plugin project to the disk using git.

     git clone git://github.com/literalice/grails-xwiki-rendering-engine.git

 * Install the plugin as a maven artifact.

+Install the plugin to Maven Local Repository.

     cd grails-xwiki-rendering-engine.git
     grails prod compile